sintri/CK3-Conflict-Helper/README.md

 # CK3-Conflict-Helper
-WIP Use at your own risk
+WIP Use at your own risk<br>
 Do you hvae more mods than off the shelf compatibility patches can support?<br>
+Do you want to make sure you're catching all possible conflicts?<br>
 Do you know what you're doing?<br>
 If you answered yes to all of the above hopefully this tool can make life easier.<br>
 ## Requirements